Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards

 This card delivers its rewards primarily in the form of Chase's Ultimate Rewards points.
 You get 2x points on travel and restaurants, and 1 point per dollar on other purchases.

 The current limited time sign up bonus is 50,000 points after spending $4,000 within the first three months of opening an account and $0 annual fee for the first year ($95 thereafter).
-Those 50,000 points can be transferred to 50,000 miles or points with their partner airlines, hotel chains, or Amtrak Guest Rewards.
+Those 50,000 points can be transferred to 50,000 miles or points with their partner airlines or hotel chains.
 And if I don't want hunt for elusive airline awards, I can just use my points to book travel directly through Chase's online portal and get 1.25 cents worth of travel for each point I spend.
 That means that the 50,000 point sign up bonus is actually worth $625 in travel rewards.

 The Real Value of Sapphire Is Points Transfers